 iWATCH Plymouth is a community awareness program created to educate the public about behaviors and activities that may have a connection to terrorism.
 The goal of iWATCH is to help Plymouth stay safe from terrorist activities.
-It is an extension of the Neighborhood Watch program and the Department of Homeland Security's "See Something, Say Something" message.
+It is an extension of the

+Neighborhood Watch program and the

+Something, Say Something" message.